 13. This gap dedicated for the sender to input any relevant information about the transport (e.g. temperature, instructions for the customs, delivery, etc.).

 14. & 15.
 In these gaps, information regarding returns and terms of payment can be filled out.
 In general practice, this isn’t generally filled out.

 16. & 17.
-Full name of the carrier. (you can save company details as default, to save time with SuperCMR)
+Full name of the carrier. (save Carrier company details as default @SuperCMR)